astralfrontier/peppermile.org/src/grand-adventure.md

 Words tell your group about the actions you are performing, and optionally give you special rules for performing those actions.

+Words are intended to take the basic power of PbtA moves - characterizing a PC by describing what they can do - at a much finer resolution.
+Instead of a move that comes prebaked and complete, you can synthesize new moves by assembling Words.
+{.directors-cut}

 A Word can contain multiple English words.
 "Giant Lizard" is a Word in the game-mechanical sense.